darosh/px-stream/README.md

 ### Guide &mdash; Using MIDI

 1. Insert [Route MIDI](#px-route-midi) device before [PX Shader](#px-shader)
-2. Select MIDI source.
-Expand `Types` on Shader device - you should see incoming MIDI signal dot indicators blinking on both devices as shown on screenshot bellow.
+2. Select a MIDI source.
+Expand `Types` on the Shader device - you should see incoming MIDI signal dot indicators blinking on both devices as shown in the screenshot below.
-3. Select MIDI powered shader (name begins with M.1, M.2, ...)
+3. Select a MIDI-powered shader (name begins with M.1, M.2, ...)

 <img src="./docs/media/guide/Using_MIDI.webp" height="127" title="Using Mix Dry" />